Find bicycle disk brakes Online

 - Disc brakes can cause hub-bearing wear.

-- Excessive heat build up can lead to brake failure (although this is uncommon, and a disc brake does not heat up the rim).
+- Excessive heat build-up can lead to brake failure (although this is uncommon, and a disc brake does not heat the rim).

 Disc brakes are more expensive than traditional rim brakes, so if you're on a budget, the cost will certainly be an issue when you're making a braking decision.

 Mechanical or cable-actuated disc brakes will cost a little bit more than regular brakes, and hydraulic disc brakes can cost significantly more.